So you have decided to start a new business, you have done your market research and now you are ready to build your new website.

 Technical website design considerations

 You will have to design webpages that can be displayed by many different browsers.
-Common browsers include Microsoft Internet Explorer, Mozilla Firefox, Apple Safari and Google Chrome.
-If you use a pre-designed website template you may find that they have already been tested on these web browsers.
+Common browsers include Mozilla Firefox, Apple Safari and Google Chrome.
+If you use a pre-designed website template you may find that they have already been tested on these web browsers so that makes life easier.

 Not all internet users have high speed access, so connection speed should also influence your webpage design.